adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 statements are present in those features.

-In the `liga` feature, the f_f, f_i and f_l ligature substitutions will be applied under all all language systems.
+In the `liga` feature, the f_f, f_i and f_l ligature substitutions will be applied under all language systems.
 The c_t and c_s ligature substitutions will be applied under all languages of the script latn, but not under any other scripts.
 The c_h and c_k ligature substitutions will be applied when the language is German (i.e. they are registered only under `latn`/`DEU `).